-Legalizing Marijuana Advocate Woody Harrelson Quits Pot
+Marijuana Legalization Advocate Woody Harrelson Quits Pot

 Woody Harrelson and pot go together like bong and blitz, Kim and Kanye, or pot and pan.
-The 55-year-old actor hasn’t been without his bong for decades and it’s almost unthinkable that he could give it up, but that’s exactly what’s happening.
-After a lifetime of pro-marijuana activism and an attitude that makes Harrelson nearly always “seem like he’s stoned.,” CTV News reports that Woody and his weed are parting ways.
+The 55-year-old actor hasn’t been without his bong for decades, and it’s almost unthinkable that he could give it up, but that’s exactly what’s happening.
+After a lifetime of pro-marijuana activism and an attitude that makes Harrelson nearly always “seem like he’s stoned,” CTV News reports that Woody and his weed are parting ways.

 is Woody Harrelson always stoned, or is he always acting stoned to make fun of himself for always being stoned?